Have the kinda body always in demand"

 - Hapshiel the Angel from Macademi Wasshoi.
 Finea, Eneus' little sister, is repeatedly sent to him by Eitarou in episode nine and, despite the scarring she most likely got from seeing a muscular man in very little kiss her multiple times over, keeps going back.

-- Mokoyama from Yakitate Japan is a big muscle-man who's into crochet and baking pastries, and likes to refer to his rival Ken Matsuhiro as "Ken-chan".
+- Mokoyama from Yakitate!!
+Japan is a big muscle-man who's into crochet and baking pastries, and likes to refer to his rival Ken Matsuhiro as "Ken-chan".

 - Alain Delon in Beelzebub is turning (maybe flanderization?) into such a Camp Gay, with touches of Gayngster, working for Hell and all.
 There may still be Obfuscating Stupidity at work, but nothing's sure.

-- France from Axis Powers Hetalia falls under this - he's got that Perma Stubble paired with that long, luscious and high-maintenance hair, for starters.
+- France from Hetalia: Axis Powers falls under this - he's got that Perma-Stubble paired with that long, luscious and high-maintenance hair, for starters.
 Most art makes him rather muscular, some doesn't.
 But he's pansexual rather than gay.

 - Mua, the huge, muscular valet to the Dancers in "Cata", the John Ringo and Jody Lyn Nye story in the Shared Universe book Exile: Clan of the Claw.
 Interesting twist in that he's a non-human version of this being a feline humanoid.
 Word to the wise, do not hurt his lover Emero or he will get Bronze Age on your ass.

-- More context — Rammstein has a history of having fun with their status as a generally left-wing band with a right-wing fanbase.
+- Rammstein's videoclip for Mann Gegen Mann is all over this trope.
+Probably NSFW, by the way.
+More context — Rammstein has a history of having fun with their status as a generally left-wing band with a right-wing fanbase.
 In "Mann Gegen Mann" (literally: "man against man" — in context, "man rubbing up against man man"), they have a bit of fun at the expense of the homophobes among their fans while playing out the usual straight stereotype of "gay men have an easier time looking for sex."
-The multi-racial man-orgy in the video is an extra Take That to any racists in their fanbase.
+The multi-racial man-orgy in the video is an extra Take That! to any racists in their fanbase.

 - Wrestlers with particularly flamboyant stage personalities get accused of this even if its not part of their angle.
 One of the earliest was Ric Flair (who would often make his entrance in floor length sequined coats with fur trimming).